termly/apidocs/endpoints/get_domains-banners.md

 }
 ```

-The results will contain 0 or more of the following objects:
+The results will contain zero or more of the following objects:

 ```json
 {